On Graphical Models via Univariate Exponential Family Distributions: Statistical Guarantees on Learning Graphical Model Structures

 \subsection{Conditions}

-A key quantity in the analysis is the Fisher Information matrix, $Q^*_{s} = \grad^2 \ell\big(\theta^*(s);X_1^n\big)$, which is the Hessian of the node-conditional log-likelihood.
-In the following, we again will simply use $Q^*$ instead of $Q^*_s$ where the reference node $s$ should be understood implicitly.
-We also use $S = \{(s,t) : t \in N(s)\}$ to denote the true neighborhood of node $s$, and $S^c$ to denote its complement.
-We use $Q^*_{SS}$ to denote the $d \times d$ sub-matrix indexed by $S$ where $d$ is the maximum node degree.
+A key quantity in the analysis is the Fisher information matrix, $Q^*_{r} = \grad^2 \ell\big(\theta^*;X^{1:n}\big)$, which is the Hessian of the node-conditional log-likelihood.
+In the following, we again will simply use $Q^*$ instead of $Q^*_r$ where the reference node $r$ should be understood implicitly.
+We also use $S = \{(r,t) : t \in N^*(r)\}$ to denote the true neighborhood of node $r$, and $S^c$ to denote its complement.
+We use $Q^*_{SS}$ to denote the $d \times d$ sub-matrix of $Q^*$ indexed by $S$ where $d$ is the number of neighborhoods of node $r$ again suppressing dependence on $r$.
 Our first two conditions, mirroring those in \cite{RWL10}, are as follows.

-\begin{condition}[Dependency condition] There exists a constant $\Cmin > 0$ such that $\lambda_{\min}(Q^*_{SS}) \ge \Cmin$ so that the sub-matrix of Fisher Information matrix corresponding to true neighborhood has bounded eigenvalues.
-Moreover, there exists a constant $\Dmax < \infty$ such that $\lambda_{\max}(\widehat{\mathbb{E}}[X_{\backslash s} X_{\backslash s}^T]) \le \Dmax$. \end{condition} These condition can be understood as ensuring that variables do not become overly dependent.
+\begin{enumerate}[leftmargin=0.05cm, itemindent=1cm,label=\textbf{(C\arabic*)}, ref=(C\arabic*),start=1] \item (Dependency condition) There exists a constant $\Cmin > 0$ such that $\lambda_{\min}(Q^*_{SS}) \ge \Cmin$ so that the sub-matrix of Fisher information matrix corresponding to true neighborhood has bounded eigenvalues.
+Moreover, there exists a constant $\Dmax < \infty$ such that $\lambda_{\max}(\frac{1}{n}\sum_{i=1}^n [\xsc (\xsc)^T]) \le \Dmax$. \end{enumerate} These condition can be understood as ensuring that variables do not become overly dependent.
 We will also need an incoherence or irrepresentable condition on the Fisher information matrix as in \cite{RWL10}.

-\begin{condition}[Incoherence condition] There exists a constant $\alpha > 0$, such that $\max_{t \in S^c} \|Q^*_{tS} (Q^*_{SS})^{-1}\|_1 \le 1 - \alpha$. \end{condition} This condition, standard in high-dimensional analyses, can be understood as ensuring that irrelevant variables do not exert an overly strong effect on the true neighboring variables.
+\begin{enumerate}[leftmargin=0.05cm, itemindent=1cm,label=\textbf{(C\arabic*)}, ref=(C\arabic*),start=2] \item (Incoherence condition) There exists a constant $\alpha > 0$, such that $\max_{t \in S^c} \|Q^*_{tS} (Q^*_{SS})^{-1}\|_1 \allowbreak \le 1 - \alpha$. \end{enumerate} This condition, standard in high-dimensional analyses, can be understood as ensuring that irrelevant variables do not exert an overly strong effect on the true neighboring variables.

-A key technical facet of the linear, logistic, and multinomial models in \cite{Meinshausen06,RWL10,JRVS11}, used heavily in their proofs, was that the random variables $\{X_{s}\}$ there were bounded with high probability.
-Unfortunately, in the general GLM distribution in \eqref{EqnCondGLM}, we cannot assume this explicitly.
+A key technical facet of the linear, logistic, and multinomial models in \cite{Meinshausen06,RWL10,JRVS11}, used heavily in their proofs, was that the random variables $\{X_{r}\}$ there were bounded with high probability.
+Unfortunately, in the general exponential family distribution in \eqref{EqnCondGLM}, we cannot assume this explicitly.
 Nonetheless, we show that we can analyze the corresponding regularized M-estimation problems under the following mild conditions on the log-partition functions of the joint and node-conditional distributions.